ConnorHampstead/ConnorHampstead.github.io/content/posts/chilli.md

 1. Add red wine, let cook down for a couple of minutes
 1. Add all seasoning, cook for a further minute
 1. Add tomatoes, dark chocolate, coffee, beef stock.
 Bring to boil then reduce to simmer (4) and let simmer covered for 20-30 mins, stirring occasionally
-1. Add Kidney beans, turn up heat & cook for a further 5 mins or until desired consistency achieved
+1. Add Kidney beans & sweetcorn, turn up heat & cook for a further 5 mins or until desired consistency achieved
 1. Taste, add salt to taste once consistency achieved

 ### Plating